Crest Theatre

 Nearby Theaters

-The Lyric Theatre was opened in 1925.
+The Lyric Theatre was opened on October 29, 1925.
 It was equipped with a Wurlitzer theatre pipe organ.
-By June 1938 it was a district 2 Fox house.
-In 1962 it was taken over by Statewide Theatres and renamed Crest Theatre.
-It was demolished in September 1979.
+By June 1938 it was a District 2 Fox house.
+It was taken over by Statewide Theatres and after redecoration, it reopened on October 26, 1962 as the renamed Crest Theatre, specializing in family films. reopening movies were the Wald Disney animation feature “Lady and the Tramp” & Vincent Winter in “Almost Angels”.

 The Lyric/Crest was demolished in September 1979.
 I have many photos of the demolition that my mother took while she watched them knock down the theatre from the Union gas station across the street.
 I used to work at the Crest Player Piano Shop that was in the theatre building at the corner of Ivy and Foothill.
 I also used to play and maintain the Wurlitzer 210 Special theatre pipe organ that was moved from the Lyric to the auditorium at Monrovia High school in 1937.
 The organ was not maintained for the past 15 years and it was heavily damaged by staff and students to the point that it could not be played.
 The organ was recently removed from the auditorium and used for parts.